rr-learning/disentanglement_dataset/README.md

 |horizontal_axis|0,...,39|
 |vertical_axis|0,...,39|

 So far we only provide the datasets in 64x64 resolution.
-Higher resolution versions will be made available in near future.
+Higher resolution versions will be made available in the near future.

 If you use python, this means that once the data is loaded into a numpy array you can use array.reshape([6,6,2,3,3,40,40,64,64,3]) to obtain an array where first 7 dimensions corresponds to data generative factors as in table above and the last three to the image dimensions.

 For loading the dataset you may make use of the python scripts in this repository.

-## Links to datasets
+## Downloads

+Use the following links to download the datasets.

 1. mpi3d_toy (simplistic rendered):  [link](https://storage.googleapis.com/disentanglement_dataset/Final_Dataset/mpi3d_toy.npz)
 2. mpi3d_realistic (realistic rendered): [link](https://storage.googleapis.com/disentanglement_dataset/Final_Dataset/mpi3d_realistic.npz)
 3. mpi3d_real (real-world images): [link](https://storage.googleapis.com/disentanglement_dataset/Final_Dataset/mpi3d_real.npz)
+4. mpi3d_real_complex (real-world complex shapes images) : __ not published yet __

 ## License